 Please call the attendance office as early as possible if your student is not going to be attending school that day.
 You may leave a phone message with the student’s full name and grade.
-An excuse note will need to be turned in to the attendance office when your student returns to school.
+A note signed by the Parent/Guardian may be sent as an attachment or faxed to the attendance office for an excused absence.

 If a student is absent and the Attendance Office has not been notified, the parent or guardian will receive an automated phone call notification of the absence.